lb3361/gigatron-lb/extension-crazy/fab/README.md

 # Building the boards

 Assembling surface mount component is challenging for a hobbyist like me.
 The approach that worked best was to rely on the JLCPCB SMT assembly service as much as possible.
 Alas, in these times of chip shortage, JLCPCB does not always have the necessary chips in stock.
 Therefore we use their services for as much as possible, and we finish the board with hand soldering.
 Hand-soldering the 8 pins PLL chip is quite easy with the "lots of flux" method.
 Hand-soldering the 4 pins SRAM is difficult but possible.
 Hand-soldering the CPLD is well beyond my skills, which is annoying because its availability on JLCPCB is spotty and they tend to offer it with a significant price markup.
-I am confident that, soon or later, Hans61 will learn how to tame his newly acquired reflow oven.
+Some boards have a solder jumper to determine whether to power the PLL chip with +5v or +3.3v.
+For reasons still unknown, it seems that +5v works more reliably.

 The manufacturing files found in this directory are upside down.
 What they claim is the top-side is in fact the bottom side of the board